Through Ayrshire ...

 Roman Catholic Church.
 Crossraguel was built in 1244 and is the most complete medieval

-includes a kirk or church to the far left, an inner court surrounding a
+includes a gatehouse, a kirk or church to the far left of the cloister, an inner court surrounding a

 once-covered well, a kitchen and dining hall to the far right, a treasury up the